 2 What is true of the relationship of war in the Middle East to democracy, of Bitcoin to the unbanked, of private, centralised advertising-funded social networks to what they call "community", and of genetically-modifed crops to world hunger, the likelihood of the making of other planets reachably inhabitable for the many is delimited not merely, nor even necessarily most ruinously by the facts on the ground, but by the most salient intentions of the individuals and institutions who are in pursuit of the supposed objective.
 The notion that we could become a multi-planetary species in the timeframe available to us if we do not otherwise get our shit together, however, is the most risible of all but one of the more optimistic analyses of the above quests.
 A handful of billionaires on Mars would no more falsify this statement than a handful of GMO-grain-fed Bitcoin entrepreneurs with a $20 phone and a cool idea in a refugee camp in a tub thumping Wall Street Journal piece some years from now.

-3 I write perhaps not because I am not sure as to whether I had good mental health - I didn't, though some of the conditions I suffered from are disabling principly because of the way others' react to them - but because I think it reasonable to doubt the extent to which good mental health as traditionally understood is such a boon in either vocation: the pressure of newspaper journalism or the support of a decent agent or editor would almost certainly have rendered me neurotically or edgily functional long before I sought the medical help that would in such circumstances have been rather more available to me.
+3 I write perhaps not because I am not sure as to whether I had good mental health - I didn't, though some of the conditions I suffered from are disabling principly because of the way others' react to them - but because I think it reasonable to doubt the extent to which good mental health as traditionally understood is such a boon in either vocation: the pressure of newspaper journalism or the support of a decent agent or editor would almost certainly have rendered me neurotically or edgily functional long before I sought the medical help that would in such circumstances have been rather more available to me and probably more effective.
+Having a role that makes sense of oneself is one sound basis of good mental health.
+Its absence is typically multifariously catastrophic; this is typically ignored by the kind of people who talk about market efficiencies, 'optimal' levels of unemployment, who defend zero-hours contracts and argue against minimum wage legislation.
+In short, marginalisation, expecctations of marginalisation and poor mental health go hand in hand.